MarvellousSoft/MarvInc/README.md

 You should have received a copy of the GNU General Public License along with this program ([right here](https://github.com/MarvellousSoft/MarvInc/blob/dev/LICENSE.txt)).
 If not, see <https://www.gnu.org/licenses/>.

-All Marvellous Inc. assets, except foreign assets with their own license, are under **Creative Commons Attribution-NoDerivatives 4.0 International Public License**.
+All Marvellous Inc. assets, except foreign assets with their own license, are under **Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)**.
 You can read the full license [here](https://github.com/MarvellousSoft/MarvInc/blob/dev/marv/assets/ASSETS-LICENSE.txt).

 # Marvellous Inc.

-AN OPEN SOURCE GAME BY MARVELLOUS SOFT .
+AN OPEN SOURCE GAME BY MARVELLOUS SOFT AND USPGAMEDEV .
 2017

 ## Introduction